 Aromatherapy oils are more than just a calming scent.
-They also offer a natural remedy against common skin conditions, such as acne, bites & stings, eczema and athlete's foot.
-With their antibacterial and anti-inflammatory properties they can soothe irritated skin and reduce flare ups.
+They also offer a natural solution for common skin concerns, such as blemishes and distressed skin.

-With its lovely citrus smell, bergamot oil is recognised for its antibacterial properties and can be used to help alleviate mouth ulcers, cold sores, spots and pimples.
+With its lovely citrus smell, bergamot oil is recognised for its antibacterial properties and can be used to help manage blemishes and pimples due to its soothing properties.

 Try it yourself: Mix with a carrier oil, such as olive oil or sweet almond oil, and apply straight to the affected area.

 This gentle aromatherapy oil is great for spots on sensitive skin, while the Roman Chamomile version is useful for easing dry skin concerns.

 As it helps skin retain moisture, chamomile oil also helps with dry skin.

 Try it yourself: Add two drops of chamomile oil and lavender oil into a spray bottle of purified water and spritz over dry or irritated skin.